First Born (2007 film): Plot

 Later that week, Steven insists that Laura come to his company's dinner event.
 Laura becomes frantic about preparing for the dinner event and panics when she sees some gray hairs.
 She takes her baby infant to the store to buy hair dye, but after setting her hair, she does not see the baby in the house, eventually finding the baby still in the car.
 She is upset with herself and holds her baby until nighttime when Mrs. Kasperian arrives.
 Mrs. Kasperian tries to comfort her on being a new mother after seeing hair dye still in her hair.
 After Steve calls angrily that Laura is late to the dinner event, Laura cuts her hair when her hair begins to fall out from the hair dye.
 She gets to the event improperly dressed but leaves almost immediately when she felt people were talking about her with an irate Steve taking her home.

 Laura starts to suffer from nightmares, the doctor gives her sleeping pills to help her sleep at night, disregarding her other complaints.
 At home, Laura's consciousness drifts in and out of reality, while still visibly bothered by baby cries throughout the house.
 She looks through the baby monitor and sees Mrs. Kasperian pulling out a butcher's knife from the baby's crib.
-The two get into a verbal altercation where Mrs. Kaspernick is very worried about Laura's mental health, believing that she had put the butcher knife there, and Laura eventually calls the police and chases her out.
-However, the police vouch for Mrs. Kaspernick.
-The same evening, she continues to be haunted by the presence of an intruder in the house yet never really seeing this intruder and hides her baby in the closet.
-Steven and the police are called back home where the police cannot find an intruder and inform him that Mrs. Kaspernick found the butcher knife in the crib.
+The two get into a verbal altercation where Mrs. Kasperian is very worried about Laura's mental health, believing that she had put the butcher knife there, and Laura eventually calls the police and chases her out.
+However, the police vouch for Mrs. Kasperian.
+The same evening, she continues to be haunted by the presence of an intruder in the house yet never really sees this intruder and hides her baby in the closet.
+Steven and the police are called back home where the police cannot find an intruder and inform him that Mrs. Kasperian found the butcher knife in the crib.
 Steven now realizes that Laura is mentally unwell.